Prince August Leopold of Saxe-Coburg and Gotha: Career

 Having inherited from his father and grandfather's love for the Navy, he entered as an aspirant at the Naval Academy in December 1882, at the age of fifteen.
 With a school curriculum described as brilliant, Augusto formed a marine guard in 1886.

-In the Imperial Brazilian Navy, Prince Augusto arrived at the post of second lieutenant (equivalent, now the first lieutenant), serving on board the Niterói Corvette, the battleship Riachuelo and the Cruiser Almirante Barroso, in addition to being the helper of orders of Admiral Eduardo Wandenkolk, future republican leader.
+In the Imperial Brazilian Navy, Prince Augusto arrived at the post of second lieutenant (equivalent, now the first lieutenant), serving on board the Niterói Corvette, the battleship Riachuelo and the cruiser Almirante Barroso, in addition to being the helper of orders of Admiral Eduardo Wandenkolk, future republican leader.

 Republic and exile

 On 15 November 1889 the prince was in the East, on board Almirante Barroso (who was on his first circumnavigation trip), when a coup d'état ended the monarchist regime in Brazil.
 Communication difficulties prevented the crew from learning about what happened before December.
 Telegrams of Admiral Wandenkolk - now Minister of the Navy of the provisional government - instructed the commander of the cruiser to replace the imperial insignia of the flags and to induce Augusto to resign.
-After consulting his grandfather and his uncle, the Count d'Eu, the prince decides not to resign, but to request a license of two months.
-In telegram, the minister responds to the request: "Prince resignation service, I grant leave.
+After consulting his grandfather and his uncle, the Count d'Eu, the prince decided not to resign, but to request a license of two months.
+In telegram, the minister responded to the request: "Prince resignation service, I grant leave.
 Wandenkolk."

 Dom Augusto disembarked in Colombo, Ceylon, where the crew offered him a farewell dinner.
 Excited, the prince distributed his belongings among his companions.

 After a few months, he joined his family and remained with Emperor Pedro II until his death on 5 December 1891.
 After that, he settled in Vienna, where he obtained, through his father, the special permission of Emperor Franz Joseph I of Austria to join the Austro-Hungarian Navy.
 Having conducted the entrance examinations, Prince Augusto was admitted to the Austrian naval reserve without prejudice to his status as a Brazilian citizen, as he explained in a letter dated 6 May 1893 to Baron of Estrela, his attorney in Brazil:

 In the service of the Austrian Navy (where he obtained the patent of Kapitän zur See, equivalent to sea-captain), Augusto had the opportunity to visit other countries, where he continued to be received with the deference reserved for members of ruling houses.
-In 1897, on board the armored bodyguard Wien, he visited Portugal, where he was received by King Carlos I, and Great Britain, where he was received more than once by Queen Victoria.
+In 1897, on board the coast defence ship SMS Wien, he visited Portugal, where he was received by King Carlos I, and the United Kingdom, where he was received more than once by Queen Victoria.

 With the aggravation of his brother's psychiatric problems, the prince came to be contemplated by the Brazilian monarchists to assume the throne of Brazil during the frustrated plans of restoration of the regime.
 He even participated in a restoration attempt by which he returned to Brazil in 1893, but was prevented from landing on national territory.